flimflam-austin/hugo-cms-test/content/quick_reads/20180621-18-06-20-children-separated-from-families-at-border-what-we-know/index.md

       What We Know
     _key: card-1-fc9afcb7-32d4-42f3-a364-e6cab0fa1328
   - order: 1
+    useCheckmark: false
     body: >-
       “As children are separated from their families, law enforcement agents reclassify them from members of family units to ‘unaccompanied alien children.’
-Federal officials said Tuesday that **since May, they have separated 2,342 children** from their families, **rendering them unaccompanied minors** in the government’s care.”
+Federal officials said Tuesday that**since May, they have separated 2,342 children** from their families,**rendering them unaccompanied minors** in the government’s care.”